BurningMUD/burningmud.github.io/play.markdown

 ## Triggers
-Players familiar with triggers and scripts for Burning can find information and trigger files for your perferred client on the [Player Sites](/player_sites.markdown) page.
+Players familiar with triggers and scripts for Burning can find information and trigger files for your perferred client on the [Community](/player_sites.markdown) page.